Continue to cart

 They are also available as a supplement, most often in an oral form.
 These supplements are safe and have many benefits for digestive and vaginal health.
 Most research on the use of probiotics for vaginal odor studies their effect on odor that is specifically due to BV.

 Preliminary research suggests that probiotics are helpful in preventing BV and in restoring vaginal pH and healthy vaginal flora.
-However, at this point data is limited and more research on the topic is needed.

 3. Use Tampons or a Menstrual cup

 Douching (rinsing your vagina with water or other fluids) or using heavily scented soap should be avoided, as these practices can alter the pH of the vagina.
 Washing with warm water is the best way to wash your vagina and vulva.
+In general, it's best to shower versus take a bath if the odor persists.

 5. Use a Condom During Sex